Jemila-Abdulai/software-engineering-2/README.md

  - Run `util/rollback.sh <tag>`.
 This will create a new branch called `rollback-<tag>` and check it out.
 This branch will be reverted to the tag you passed into `rollback.sh`.
 (NOTE: Any tags already in master will not be affected by this process)
  - Commit, push and merge this branch into `master`
  - If there was a tag created with the rubbish code in it, you will need to delete the tag from `master` with `git push --delete origin <rubbish-tag> && git tag -d <rubbish-tag>`.
 This will remove the tag from the remote and local
+ - Contact the Dockerhub admin (Sam Reece) and ask them to delete the Docker image tag from Dockerhub

 The final two steps are not automatic because you are deleting code and we believe this should be a manual process, not an automatic one.
 Removing code should be a deliberate action, not an accidental one.